muhammed-amar/Sign-Language-Recognition/README.md

 ## 🙏 Acknowledgments

 - MediaPipe for hand tracking
-- PyTorch team
+- PyTorch team for deep learning framework
 - FastAPI framework
 - OpenCV community
+- All contributors and users